OskarJakubanis/Gmail-API-Analytics/README.md

 # 📧 Gmail API Analytics

 A Google Apps Script project that leverages the Gmail API within **Google Workspace** to automate the collection and aggregation of email senders into a pivot table using Google Sheets.
+By counting your email senders (From), you can more easily manage your folders and make your email experience cleaner, more organized, and user-friendly.
-This solution has already been tested by several of my friends, and they are very satisfied with the results. 🎉
+This solution has already been tested by several of my friends, and they are very satisfied with the results 😎

 ## ⚙️ How it works: